thornton4/MySandbox/chapter1.md

 Which of the following is the correct answer if B is the correct answer

 `@hint`
-is it option B or the number B, who will ever know?
+is it option 2 or the number 2, who will ever know?

 `@possible_answers`
-A - Not this one
-B - Possibly This one
-[C] - B
-D - 100% wrong
+1. 17
+2. 14
+3. 2

 `@feedback`